Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 +taxi +driver
 ```

-We will expect for all results containing _taxi_ and _driver_, but because AFTS language will compose the query using the boolean operator OR as default operator, the query will be translated to:
+We will expect for all results containing _taxi_ and _driver_, but because AFTS language composes the query using the boolean operator OR as default operator, the query will be translated to:

 ```sql
 +taxi OR +driver